Do any of these apply to you or a family member?

 Human Resources Assistant

-Sierra is our HR Assistant for the Employee Health Department.
+Sierra is our HR Assistant for the Workforce Health and Wellness Department.
 She is a current graduate student at University of Texas Health Science Center’s School of Public Health, obtaining her master’s degree in Health Services Organizations.
 She is Mental Health First Aid Certified by the National Council for Mental Wellbeing and has been with us at the institution since October of 2017.
 Before joining our team at MD Anderson, Sierra gained experience through private practice psychiatry clinics and long-term care facilities.
 She currently assists with scheduling, coordinating and an array of additional operational tasks.
 She is committed to service excellence to all her MD Anderson colleagues looking to EAP for assistance.

-Education: B.S. – Cellular and Molecular Biology
+Education: B.S. – Cellular and Molecular

 Due to our response to COVID-19, all blood donations at MD Anderson